 - Explains things in pictures

-Your aspiring designer can't miss with one (or all) of these 8 Webtools for Homeschool.
+Your aspiring designer can't miss with one (or all) of these homeschool webtools.
 They're all free, so you don't need to worry about investing a chunk of change as your child is exploring their design interest.

 Canva: Graphic design tool.
 I use Canva for all my blog and eCourse illustrations.
 There are many free templates and elements for you to use.
-Check out Canva’s Design School for tutorials and inspiration.
+Check out my Graphic Design with Canva online course for more inspiration.

 Homestyler: 3-D interior design tool.
 Start with an empty slate or copy the designs of others as a starting point.
 Experiment with real-world products and brands.
 Experiment with color and fabrics.
 Learn how on Autodesk Homestyler’s YouTube channel.